The Delegation Problem

 If an attacker can compromise the agent's training data, inject false brand guidelines, or manipulate the approval logic, it can push non-compliant content directly to the influencer account with the approval system reporting everything is fine.

 What happens when a competitor poisons the agent's context window with false information about your industry regulations?
-What happens when a hacker modifies the agent's prompt to reclassify restricted content as compliant?
+What happens when an attacker modifies the agent's instructions to reclassify restricted content as compliant?

 Brand safety teams are still thinking in the 2024 framework: humans review, agents execute.
 The 2026 reality is: agents review, agents execute, humans find out afterward.